 As owners consider business succession, they need to address the cultural impacts in the multigenerational workplace.
 Doing that now will mean higher value when succession does occur, and an increased likelihood of success for the new owners.
 And this isn’t just about the money; research suggests legacy is extremely important to owners exiting their businesses.
 For new owners, regardless of what generation you come from, understanding the common elements that all employees need, and balancing those with what’s important to them individually, will help you get and retain more than your fair share of the best talent.

-*The Achievement Centre tracks employee perceptions on these and other topics with its CORE engagement assessment.
+*The Achievement Centre tracks employee perceptions on these and other topics with its CORE Engagement survey.
 Contact us for more information on how you can use this tool in your own business.